globe-and-citizen/.github/profile/README.md

 We are a fully remote company based out of Canada with members spread around the world.

 Forget borders, feel free and feel safe to contribute because here at G&C, we pretend **Our World is One Country**.
 Disagree?
-Wherever you are, fork our repo and send us a message on discord @ https://discord.gg/kBpdUbkNQU and we'll hit you back with some cryptocurrency.
+Wherever you are, fork our repo and send us a message on [Discord](https://discord.gg/kBpdUbkNQU) and we'll hit you back with some cryptocurrency.
 There are no borders here!

 ## Development Roadmap